 2. The pairing up of Captain Harris and Proctor.

 Police Academy 4 was the first movie to pair up the tyrannical Captain Harris with the childlike Proctor, to great effect.
-Captain Harris and Proctor are a great double act; Harris is a complete hardass, while Proctor is an overgrown child.
-It’s not too surprising that in the next two movies the focus is more on them than the Academy regulars, because, frankly, they are much more fun to watch.
+It’s not too surprising that in the next two movies the focus is more on them than the Academy regulars, because, frankly, they are more fun to watch.
 Proctor is an interesting character – there is a sense that he is a genuinely good guy who has been influenced by the wrong crowd.
 There is no malice in his actions; he just wants to win the approval of his superiors.
 There is a delightful moment in Police Academy 6 that, through a set of contrivances, Proctor is forced to commodore a city bus to chase after the villain but, rather inexplicably, decides to pick up passengers along the way.
-It’s absolutely chaotic – with passengers being tossed about in their seats as Proctor speeds through the downtown area.
+It is absolutely chaotic – with passengers being tossed about in their seats as Proctor speeds through the downtown area.
 He finally drops off the passengers and, as they are exiting the bus, a little girl walks up to him and says, “You are much better than the regular driver.”
 Proctor, of course, takes great pride in this, while all Harris can do is roll his eyes.

 I’m a big fan of surrealism, therefore, it’s surprising just how surreal Police Academy 4 is at times (though, I’m sure it’s unintentional).
 In one of its most nonsensical moments, Arnie is paddling on an exercise bike, only for it to break off its supports and roll right into a swimming pool.
 However, rather than get off the bike and swim to the surface, Arnie continues to ride the bike underwater.
 He keeps peddling away, completely oblivious to his watery surroundings.
 In another scene, the gang plays a prank on Proctor by lifting the port a potty he’s in and placing it in the center of a football field.
 They detach the sides and Proctor is sitting on the toilet, in the middle of a football field, while the crowd looks on.
 The National Anthem beings to play and rather walk off the field in embarrassment, Proctor stands up and places his hand over his heart.
 In one of the funnier moments, a group of criminals manage to break out of prison by tricking Proctor into playing a game of Simon Says.